 - ¾ cup old fashioned oats

 - 1 ¼ cups all purpose flour

 - ½ cup coconut oil, solid but soft

 - ¼ cup granulated sugar

 - 1 large egg

-- In a separate large bowl, using a hand mixer or stand mixer, beat coconut oil and brown sugar until combined.
-Add egg, vanilla extract, and milk, beating until smooth.
+- Using a hand mixer or stand mixer, beat coconut oil and both sugars until combined.
+Add egg and vanilla extract, beating until smooth.
 Add the dry ingredients and mix until well combined.
-Stir in the shredded coconut and ½ cup chocolate chips.
+Stir in coconut and chocolate chips.

 - Scoop the dough into 3-tablespoon portions and shape into thick flat discs.
 The cookies will spread a little, but not too much, so shaping the dough is important.
 If desired, press a few extra chocolate chips on top of each cookie.
 Bake for 9-11 minutes, until the edges are beginning to turn golden brown but the center of each cookie is still underbaked.
 The cookies should be so soft and fragile that you cannot pick them up of the baking sheet.
 See notes about shaping the cookies when they come out of the oven.
 Place the baking sheets on wire racks to cool completely.
 Sprinkle with flaky sea salt, if desired.